Ricordy/SL-SmartContracts/README.md

     - Responsible for holding information regarding user total investment and user total investment per level.
 - Logics groups:
     - Responsible for payment of membership card
-    - Responsible to hold info (uri/price) of membership card batches
+    - Responsible for holding info (uri/price) of membership card batches
-    - Responsible to assure if a user is
-    - Responsible to assure if a user is eligible to claim a puzzle piece.
+    - Responsible for ensuring that a user is eligible to claim a puzzle piece.
 - Permissions group:
     - Responsible for access control and role management.
     - CEO and CFO roles are defined here.